mecvillarina/LatchBox/README.md

     And anyone can view:
     - **Lock Previewer**, it contains the lock details including the receivers' details (amount and address) and it has a link that is shareable and publicly viewable.

 - **Token Vesting** is similar with token lock but it supports multiple unlock periods.
-This is designed for newly launched/upcoming cryptocurrency projects on NEO blockchain that underwent presale/ICO and have vesting period for the releases of their token for their investors without manually releasing it to them.
+This is designed for newly launched/upcoming cryptocurrency projects on NEO Blockchain (N3) that underwent/will undergo presale/ICO and have vesting period for the releases of their token for their investors without manually releasing it to them.
 Also, this could be use to lock team allocated tokens and only unlock on the promised period and to gain and keep the trust of their community to them.

     The `initiator` of the vesting can:
     - **Add Vesting**, the initiator can choose the NEP-17 Token to be vested, define the periods and option to make it revocable anytime.
 For every period, the initiator can define unlock date and the token amount and address of each receivers of that period.